ChasNelson1990/chasnelson.co.uk/content/post/20180404_imaging-the-beating-heart-in-zebrafish/index.md

 draft: false
 slug: "imaging-the-beating-heart"
 ---
 2018 has been a busy year so far (and I expect it will stay that way) but I’ve finally made time to write another blog post (and also to move my blog into my personal website).
-Given that so far this year I’ve spoken about my current research &#8211; imaging the beating zebrafish heart &#8211; to audiences of academics, the public & students I thought it was about time to do a blog post summarising said research.
-Hopefully this short post will provide you with an idea of what we’re trying to achieve, why and how we’re going about it (although I&#8217;ve kept off too much detail for now).
+Given that so far this year I’ve spoken about my current research - imaging the beating zebrafish heart - to audiences of academics, the public & students I thought it was about time to do a blog post summarising said research.
+Hopefully this short post will provide you with an idea of what we’re trying to achieve, why and how we’re going about it (although I've kept off too much detail for now).

 ## The Challenge of a Beating Heart